-In 2019, the e-commerce market recorded a whopping $12.2 trillion worth – and it’s only going in one direction – up.
-With countless opportunities, e-commerce sales are predicted to grow double digits by 2024.
+In 2019, the e-commerce market recorded a whopping $12.2 trillion in sales – and it’s only going in one direction – up.

-And all these new websites have one thing in common – They all have to be ADA compliant.
-An ADA-compliant website provides users with disabilities with more inclusivity.
-Not only that, but brands also benefit from ADA compliance because it helps with brand reputation and market reach.
+All these successful websites have one thing in common – they are ADA compliant.
+An ADA-compliant website provides disabled users with more inclusivity.
+Not only that, but ADA compliant brands have more reach and a stronger reputation.

 The Americans with Disabilities Act was signed in 1990 with the aim of protecting the rights of people living with disabilities.
 Title 3 of the act mandates that public accommodations be accessible to everyone, regardless of their physical or mental well-being.

-To date, websites aren’t specifically named in the ADA.
-However, courts have ruled overwhelmingly in favor of differently-abled people in the last few years, setting precedents.
+Originally, websites weren’t specifically named in the ADA.
+However, courts have ruled in favor of differently-abled people in the last few years, setting precedents.
 But what exactly is ADA compliance for websites?

 Although there are no clear rules about ADA compliance for websites, various businesses follow the Web Content Accessibility Guidelines (WCAG).
 Specifically, an ADA-compliant website conforms to the WCAG 2.1 AA standards.

-While you’re not required to follow these guidelines, they help you build a website that’s accessible for users with disabilities.
+While you’re not required to follow these guidelines, they help you build a website that’s accessible to all.

 With digital accessibility lawsuits on the rise, it’s more important than ever to ensure website accessibility for all.
-As technology becomes more sophisticated, several people rely on digital services for everyday activities.
+As technology becomes more sophisticated, people rely more heavily on digital services for everyday activities.

-Now more than ever, we’ve become more dependent on websites for essentials, ranging from shopping, entertainment, and education.
-In this scenario, we cannot leave the need of differently-abled individuals behind.
+Now more than ever, we’re dependent on websites for everyday essentials, ranging from shopping and entertainment to education.
+In this scenario, we cannot leave the needs of disabled users behind.

 For instance, several companies have developed accessible online grocery shopping portals for the differently-abled.
 Zoom, a popular video conferencing platform, also has various accessibility features.

-Maintaining an ADA-compliant website means people can interact with your website and online information conveniently.
+Maintaining an ADA-compliant website means people can interact with your website and online information more easily.